Kyja Stygar, M.D.

 Infants communicate without words.
 Instead, they use cues such as crying, hiccups and gaze aversion to suggest to their caregiver that they are in distress.
 When their needs are successfully met by a responsive caregiver, infants learn that they can rely on that person, and the social bond builds.
 This first relationship serves as the building block for all subsequent relationships and forms the foundation of the infant's mental health and emotional growth.

 Let's think about the effects of healthy social emotional growth in infants.
 Social emotional growth is known to be the first learning priority for infants, and it can be defined as an infant's experience, expression and management of emotions, and the ability to establish positive and rewarding relationships with others.

 Core features of an infant's successful social emotional growth include:

 - Reading and understanding emotional states in others

 - Managing strong emotions and expressing these in a constructive manner

 - Establishing and maintaining relationships

-An infant’s future abilities to pay attention, adapt in flexible ways, learn in school and in life situations, make friends, and manage anger, anxiety and other emotions in healthy ways all depend on healthy social emotional development and the connection of secure attachment which leads to the ability to trust in others and self.
+An infant's future ability to pay attention; adapt in flexible ways; learn in school and in life situations; make friends; and manage unpleasant emotions, such as anger or anxiety all depend on early social emotional development and the connection of secure attachment that leads to the ability to trust in others and self.
 When infants and young children struggle to develop these essential abilities, mental illness can follow.

-There are many things that can interfere with a caregiver’s ability to provide sensitive responsive care including:
+Identifiable factors that can interfere with a caregiver's ability to provide sensitive responsive care include:

-- Parental mental illnesses, such as depression and anxiety
+- Mental illnesses in the caregiver, such as depression and anxiety

 - Temperament mismatches between infant and caregiver